Symbolic Meaning of Wings

 See more on symbolism of snakes here.

-Winged Humans: Angels, of course.
+I mean angels or fairies, of course.
 They are divine liaisons.
 They are messengers with the ability to move freely from the realm of earth-bound matter to the unlimited heavens.
-They're depicted with human attributes, and so we reason they have human interest at heart.
+They’re depicted with human attributes, and so we reason they have human interest at heart.
 They are gifted with magic and flight, they are creatures of the divine.
 They live betwixt worlds (indeed, Greeks thought angels were responsible for moving constellations and planets).
 More duality.

 You can learn more about the symbolic meaning of angels here on my blog.